A7medAbdien/Sen/README.md

 1. detect the image, [link](https://www.youtube.com/watch?v=GiLra7jntsk&t=6s)
 2. manipulate the code

+### issues

+all attempts to create an Ar project form the scratch failed, more understanding for gradle files is needed.

+### solutions

+use the existing AR project, EasyLearn as a template, but the code will be just in java

 ## Project 2: Build duplicate images detected until the detection process

 [shibui Yusuke](https://shibuiyusuke.medium.com/)